This is a short, very dense, sometimes erratic, but mostly very insightful book on a topic that has a lot of heavy hitters in the field.

 Imagine never knowing about a great party going on somewhere.
 You don’t miss it because you didn’t even know about it, and even if you did, you never have any inkling of attending.
 But now imagine being invited to this party.
 How exciting!
 Except when you get there you discover that various rooms, foods, and activities are all off limits to you, while available for others.

 Her basic theme through the book is that imperialism quickly became a ‘this is going to hurt me more than you’ venture for Europe in the late 19th century.
-Not only did it create a kind of split personality for involved nations, it led to ideologies of expansion, with power at its root.
+It created a split personality for involved nations, and it led to ideologies of expansion, with power at its root.
 So it is no coincidence that the all-encompassing theories of Social-Darwinism, Communism, Neitzche, Anarchism make their mark during this time.
 Arendt argues that imperialism did benefit Europe economically.
 But even this, she argues, is dangerous.
 Economic power, like tyranny, has no real limitations.
-So — it is fools gold.
-Some recent scholarship argues it was worse than that — imperialism did not profit even the dominant countries, however much certain individuals (like Cecil Rhodes) benefitted.
+So–it is fools gold, for without limits a things cannot have definition, and without some kind of definition, it can have no real meaning.
+Some recent scholarship argues it was worse than that -imperialism did not profit even the dominant countries, however much certain individuals (like Cecil Rhodes) benefitted.

 I think her overall theme is that imperialism separated Europe (and America to a lesser extent) from the confines of reality.
 The natural limitations of creation prevent us from allowing our bad tendencies to have too much free reign.